 Occurs when there is a sensation of burning or tingling on the skin.
 A limb may feel prickly or fall asleep and become temporarily numb.

 Atlanta orthopedists advise there are a variety of prescription drugs available to help lessen symptoms.
 Physical therapy can also be used to treat the condition.
 Atlanta pain management specialist, V. K. Puppala, M.D. can help the patients decide on the best course of treatment.
 Those suffering from the disorder are usually advised to stay active as much as possible.
-Low impact activities such as walking or swimming can help relieve stress and discomfort in muscles and joints.
-Herbs and supplements may also help relieve some of the symptoms.
+Low impact activities such as walking or swimming can help with stress and discomfort in muscles and joints.
+Herbs and supplements may also help transform some of the symptoms.
 Even though fibromyalgia is a chronic condition, an individual’s symptoms can be effectively managed.
 Once a diagnosis has been made, Dr. Puppala will set up a specific course of treatment.

 Atlanta orthopedist, Dr. Puppala, treats patients that have been diagnosed with fibromyalgia who come to him from all over Atlanta, Georgia.
 To make an appointment with V. K. Puppala, M.D. at his pain and spine clinic in Villa Rica office call 770-627-7246 or 770-MAP-PAIN.